Skip to content

 The LNAT is designed to test your aptitude for studying Law rather than your knowledge of any subject.
 The test will help Oxford University to assess your verbal reasoning, ability to interpret and communicate information, and decision-making skills.

-The LNAT essay questions test your ability to argue economically and to come to a conclusion.
+The LNAT essay questions test your ability to argue efficiently and to come to a conclusion.

 The LNAT results are used both when shortlisting and when making the final admissions decisions.